geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 For example, you can say that the first source is an any, and then the second source has to be something else.
 And it will check, it will automatically do the, you know, for example, let's say that any is any of three.
 The first one with the second one, the second one with the second one, and the third one with the first one, right?
-You can't do that if you don't have that nice sort of... formatting if you actually have to...
+You can't do that if you don't have that nice sort of.. formatting if you actually have to..
 I don't know.
-I guess I'll just...
+I guess I'll just..

 ##### **Chenyu** [[00:58:39](https://www.youtube.com/watch?v=m7zQq40dr2M&t=3519)]
 Is the case you just described used anywhere in TinyGrad now?